NeuralEnsemble/neuralensemble-docker/simulationx/README.md

 ## What it gives you

-* shell environment with NEST 2.14, NEURON 7.5, and PyNN 0.9 installed.
+* shell environment with NEST, NEURON, Brian and PyNN installed (for specific versions see [Dockerfile](../simulation/Dockerfile)).
-* The Python 2.7 version provides Brian 1.4, the Python 3.4 version provides Brian 2.
+* The Python 2.7 version provides Brian 1.4, the Python 3.5 version provides Brian 2.
 * IPython, scipy, matplotlib and OpenMPI are also installed.
 * ssh access, so you can access the container with multiple terminals.
 * X-windows support, so you can display windows running in the container on your host display.